pinkychow1010/BSc_SignalProcessing_and_DataAnalysis/README.md

 # Signal Processing and Data Analysis
-This repository includes the submitted assignments for university class in Signal Processing and Data Analysis in form of Jupyter notebook.
+This repository includes the submitted assignments for university classes in Signal Processing and Data Analysis in form of Jupyter notebook and MATLAB file.

-### The class are namely:
+### The classes are namely:
 * Robot Design (Python) - University College Freiburg
   * Coding for an asbestos detection robot
 * Estimation Theory and Remote Sensing in Geoscience Project (Python) - Karlsruhe Institute of Technology